How Uncontrolled Content Creates Enterprise Brand Risk

 A small team posting occasionally presents a manageable risk.
 Hundreds of employees posting regularly creates exponential exposure.
 Each additional content creator multiplies the chances of something going wrong.

 Consider a retail chain with 500 locations.
-Each store has employees who might post about work.
+Each store has employees who post about work.
 Even if only 10% post monthly, that is 50 pieces of uncontrolled content entering the market.
 Over a year, that becomes 600 posts with no oversight.

 One problematic post from that volume can trigger a brand crisis.
 The math works against brands that scale employee content without scaling governance.
 Risk compounds faster than content volume grows.
+This dynamic explains why frontline content fails to scale without structured governance.

 3. Different Employees, Different Interpretations